OCA/sale-workflow/sale_partner_selectable_option/README.rst

 To use this module, you need to:

 #.
 Go to **Contacts > Contacts**
 #.
-Create a record and uncheck the "Selectable in sales orders" box on the Sales tab.
+Create a record and uncheck the "Selectable in orders" box on the Sales part of the "Sales & Purchases" tab.
 #.
 Go to **Sales > Orders > Quotations**
 #.
 Create a record and the previously created partner will not appear in the Customer field.